Choosing the right ecommerce site builder is one of the most critical steps in your ecommerce business plan.

 Squarespace offers good customer support, but they do not offer as many options as Shopify.
 They don’t offer phone support.
 Live chat support is only available from 4 am to 8 pm EST Monday through Friday.
 Twitter and email support are available 24/7, but it’s unlikely that you’ll get an immediate response.
 That said, they have a robust support forum where you can usually find the answer you’re looking for.

-In theory, you could invest in the $9 a month Shopify Lite plan to add a shopping cart to your existing Squarespace site, where you pay $12 a month for the personal plan.
+In theory, you could invest in the $5 a month Shopify Starter plan to add a shopping cart to your existing Squarespace site, where you pay $16 a month for the personal plan.
 However, that kind of integration will never run as smoothly as you would hope.

 The pricing is nearly identical for Shopify and the first Squarespace commerce plan, but the value differs significantly.
 Many of the included features on the lower Shopify plan aren’t available on the Squarespace plan.

 That said, the Squarespace Advanced Commerce plan offers more value in certain areas compared to the top two Shopify plans.
 It’s possible to sell subscriptions and get real-time shipping rates.
-To get the same from Shopify, you’ll need to spend $299 for the top tier plan, and you’d still need an additional paid app to sell subscriptions.
+To get the same from Shopify, you’ll need to spend $399 for the top-tier plan, and you’d still need an additional paid app to sell subscriptions.
 Some of those paid apps even charge a transaction fee.